neruameya/local-document-intelligence/README.md

 }
 ```

-The actual schema is defined by the project prompt and can be extended for other document types.
+The actual extraction structure is defined by the project prompt.

-Structured output makes the result easier to integrate with downstream systems.
+Structured output makes the model response easier to validate and integrate with downstream systems.

 ---

 # 📊 Confidence Estimation

-One of the interesting parts of this POC is the use of **token-level log probabilities**.
+A key part of this POC is experimenting with **token-level log probabilities**.

-The model returns log probability information for generated tokens.
+The model provides log probability information for generated tokens.

-The implementation converts the log probabilities into probabilities:
+The implementation converts each log probability into a probability:

 ```text
 probability = exp(log_probability)
 ```

-and calculates an average across the generated tokens.
+An average is then calculated across the generated tokens to produce an **overall generation-confidence signal**.

 Conceptually: